Animal Blood Bank

 Feline blood donor requirements:

 A healthy, friendly feline who is easy to work with.
-Preferably neutered, weighing at least 10 lbs. and between the ages of 2-6 years, with no history of serious disease.
+Neutered, weighing at least 10 lbs. and between the ages of 2-6 years, with no history of serious disease.
 Some medications will exclude the cat from participating in the blood donor program include aspirin, antibiotics, antihistamines, and steroids.

 - A commitment of 2 years is needed, being available in times of emergent need i.e. during the summer months and holidays.